Woman charged in stabbing of Macy's worker at Streets at Southpoint in Durham

 Both women fled the scene in a white sedan.

-The worker is in the hospital in critical condition and police are actively searching for the suspects.
+The worker is in the hospital in critical condition and police are actively searching for the women.

+Anyone with information on Barbee's whereabouts is asked to call CrimeStoppers at (919) 683-1200.
+CrimeStoppers pays cash rewards for information leading to arrests in felony cases and callers never have to identify themselves.